secile/UsbCamera/README.md

     prop.SetValue(DirectShow.CameraControlFlags.Auto, 0);
 }
 ```

-# No external library required.
-Previos version, this project used external library.
-But now, no need to add external library to your project.

 # Special Thanks.
 This project make use of a part of source code of the project below.
 Thank you!